ChilliCream/hotchocolate-docs/docs/execution-options.md

 Execution options are provided when a schema is made executable.
 The options range from allowing a maximum execution timeout to providing a maximum execution complexity.

-We have built in some options that limit the execution engine in order do protect overall performance of your GraphQL Server.
+We have built in some options that limit the execution engine in order to protect the overall performance of your GraphQL Server.

 ## Members